idelchi/godyl/docs/configuration/configuration.md

 For the `install` and `download` subcommands, the subcommand prefix is `TOOL_`.

 The `.env` files follow the same format.
+It further supports a `YAML`-like syntax, where you can use `:` to separate keys and values.

 ## YAML Configuration